OlgaFelczak/Team-Profile-Generator/README.md

 ## Description

-This is a command-lin application to generate a team profile HTML page.
+This is a command-line application to generate a team profile HTML page.

 The application takes from a user piece of information about employees on a software engineering team, then generates an HTML webpage that displays summaries for each person.

 ## Screenshot

+**The view of a command-line application**
 ![Terminal View](./screenshots/terminalView.png)
 <br>

+**The view of a sample page generated using the application**
 ![Example Page](./screenshots/ExampleOfCreatedPage.png)

 ## Table of Contents